-Brenda Mullins, Director of Curriculum and Compliance Services 6300 Irvington, Houston, TX 77022 Email: bmullins@hcde-texas.org | Phone: (713) 696-1761
+Dr. Margaret C. Patton, Director of Curriculum and Special Services 6300 Irvington, Houston, TX 77022

+Email: margaret.patton@hcde-texas.org

 Complete and return to the student's campus the following forms (provided in the forms packet distributed at the beginning of the year or upon enrollment):